Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Continuum limits on k-nearest neighbor graphs

 \begin{remark} In the context of Sections \ref{sec:epsgraph}, \ref{sec:nonknn} and \ref{sec:symknn}, we would set $F_n(u,u(x),x) = -\L u(x)$, where $\L$ is any of the graph Laplacians in those sections.
 For example, if $\L$ is the unnormalized graph Laplacian \eqref{eq:graph2}, then

 The first argument of $F_n$ encodes the dependence of $F_n$ on the neighboring values $u(y)$ for $y\in \X_n$ with $y\neq x$, and the second argument $t$ encodes the dependence on $t=u(x)$.
 Since all graph Laplacians are increasing functions of the difference $u(y)-t$, they are both monotone and proper.
-The consistency results established in Sections \ref{sec:epsgraph}, \ref{sec:nonknn} and \ref{sec:symknn} show that \eqref{eq:consistency} holds with probability one for any choice of $\L$ from those sections, provided $\eps=\eps_n \to 0$ sufficiently slowly. \end{remark}
+The consistency results established in Sections \ref{sec:epsgraph}, \ref{sec:nonknn} and \ref{sec:symknn} show that \eqref{eq:consistency} holds with probability one for any choice of $\L$ from those sections, provided $\eps=\eps_n \to 0$ sufficiently slowly.
+For example, in Theorem \ref{thm:Ceps}, in order to make sure the results hold with high probability we require